Toy Story Mania!: Games

 Each guest's score is recorded by an onboard display screen as points are acquired with individual toy cannons firing simulated projectiles at virtual targets.
 Toy Story characters including Woody, Hamm, Buzz Lightyear, Rex, Trixie and many more characters appear during the attraction's different games.

 Similar technology had been used in Disney attractions such as Pirates of the Caribbean: Battle for Buccaneer Gold at DisneyQuest and several Buzz Lightyear attractions.
 According to Disney, it is the first attraction created simultaneously by Walt Disney Imagineering for two theme parks.

-The line at both parks features a large Mr. Potato Head Audio-Animatronic figure that interacts with guests through pre-recorded snippets of dialogue performed by late comedian Don Rickles, who voiced the character in the Toy Story films.
-The sophisticated figure identifies people in the audience, sings and tells jokes.
+The attraction features a Mr. Potato Head Audio-Animatronics figure that interacts with guests through pre-recorded dialogue performed by Don Rickles, who voiced the character in the Toy Story films.
+The figure identifies people in the audience, sings and tells jokes.

-Former mini-games
+Former games

-Only five mini-games can be used at a time.
-So far, only one game has left the attraction.
-On May 21, 2010, the original dart throwing game, Bo Peep's Baaa-loon Pop, was replaced with "Rex and Trixie's Dino Darts" (updated with the release of Toy Story 3).
+In May 2010, the original dart throwing game, Bo Peep's Baaa-loon Pop, was replaced with "Rex and Trixie's Dino Darts" (updated with the release of Toy Story 3).

-Timeline

-January 2007: Toy Story Midway Mania is announced at a press conference for Disney's Hollywood Studios.
-The ride is also announced for Disney's California Adventure as the first part of their expansion.

-2007: Construction begins on the ride in California and Florida.

-May 31, 2008: Toy Story Midway Mania officially opens at Disney's Hollywood Studios.

-June 17, 2008: Toy Story Midway Mania officially opens at Disney's California Adventure.

-January 1, 2010: Single Rider line is removed at Disney's California Adventure.

-May 21, 2010: Bo Peep's Baaa-loon Pop is replaced by Rex and Trixie's Dino Darts to promote the release of Toy Story 3.

-July 9, 2012: Toy Story Midway Mania officially opens at Tokyo DisneySea along with the new Toyville Trolley Park.